Baromir19/LANoireTools/README.md

 # Main
 These tools were created to modify L.A.Noire.
 Currently, they can only get information (unpacking), but in the future I will try to pack the files to big.pc (.ps3, .360).

-The tools for "oldscripts" were created by other people, I only found them in the archives of the Internet.
-But I can't say for sure who created them.
+The tools for "oldscripts" were created by other people, I only found them in the archives of the Internet:
 * `010 Tools` was created by
 * `Python2 .big unpacker` was created by
 * `BMS .big unpacker` was created by